Q&A: What is the Al-Sweady inquiry?

 Their main allegations made in the oral hearings included that they were beaten on capture and when transported to Camp Abu Naji, strip-searched during "processing" and questioned "oppressively", with abuse shouted, threats made and guns fired.

-They also alleged they were sleep-deprived, hit, threatened, abused, deprived of sleep and subjected to tapes of screaming at Shaibah Logistics Camp.
+They also alleged they were hit, threatened, abused, deprived of sleep and subjected to tapes of screaming at Shaibah Logistics Camp.

-What do the British say?
+What does the MoD say?